Emma Payne · 27 December 2022

 Grief Coach founder Emma Payne and Head of Bereavement Melissa Lunardini sat down with UK psychotherapist Liz Gleeson on her podcast, Shapes of Grief.
 Throughout their conversation, they touched upon six pain points grieving people have and the unique ways Grief Coach texts offer support.

 People who've experienced the death of a significant person often tell us that support drops off sharply after the first year.
-At Grief Coach, we believe grievers deserve grief support for a lifetime of loss, not just in the early days of "survival mode".
-That's why we've written a series of Grief Coach texts specifically for what we call "long ago loss."
+At Help Texts, we believe grievers deserve grief support for a lifetime of loss, not just in the early days of "survival mode".
+That's why we've written a series of help texts specifically for what we call "long ago loss."

 Thanks to Sue Ryder, all UK residents can receive free grief support through Grief Coach texts.